pat-e/MkvOpusEnc/README.md

 8 channels (7.1) = 384 kbit/s

+It will also do audio normalization using "sox" with clipping-guard.

 It also includes a downmix - option to downmix all channels to stereo with a "Dialogue Boost Filter" based on "Robert Collier's Nightmode Dialogue" (https://superuser.com/questions/852400/properly-downmix-5-1-to-stereo-using-ffmpeg).

 # Requirements: